Skip to content

 MIDI Setup

-Network MIDI Sessions (iOS only)
+Network MIDI Sessions

-1. Open the Audio-MIDI-Setup app.
+1. Open the Audio MIDI Setup app.

 2. Go to MIDI Studio, then open MIDI Network Setup.